-Logicians love to explore new ideas and possibilities.
+Architects love to explore new ideas and possibilities.
 This allows them to utilize their knowledge and intellect to help them see what others think regarding specific issues and concepts.
-Because their immense quest to acquire as much knowledge as possible is rarely quenched, most Logicians spend their whole lives learning and acquiring as much knowledge as possible.
+Because their immense quest to acquire as much knowledge as possible is rarely quenched, most Architects spend their whole lives learning and acquiring as much knowledge as possible.

 For an INTP, it's crucial that any new theories are supported by logical and well-framed arguments.
 This ties with their analytical side, which strives to pursue understanding, truth, and objectivity.
-This relentless pursuit can often be the goal of their lives, and many INTPs love to pour their energy into identifying errors to eliminate data.
+This relentless pursuit can often be their driving force, and many INTPs love to identify errors to eliminate data.

 Analytical and problem-solvers

-INTPs are often considered 'Abstract Philosophers' as they're great thinkers and like to problem solve across various areas of their lives.
+INTPs are also known as 'Abstract Philosophers' as they're great thinkers and like to problem solve across various areas of their lives.
 For an INTP, the world is a complex system with aspects of interconnection needed to be understood.
-A Logician will often try to find a deeper understanding and meaning behind things that happen to them and events occurring in their daily lives.
+A Architect will often try to find a deeper understanding and meaning behind things that happen to them and events occurring in their daily lives.
 From this, they'll come up with logical explanations and conclusions.

 While INTPs love to think about various concepts and topics often, outsiders might overlook this as not much is publicly revealed.
 They are frequently misunderstood as overly introverted; however, many INTPs will be quietly thinking away behind this exterior.

-As the name implies, Logicians are highly logical individuals and fast thinking.
-Individuals who have this personality type like to observe and analyze connections between pieces of information and concepts to discover explanations to common problems.
+As the name implies, Architects are highly logical individuals and fast thinking.
+Individuals who have this personality type like to observe and analyze connections between points and concepts to discover explanations to common problems.
 This allows them to effectively problem-solve since their minds are inclined towards the analysis of information.
-INTPs also love to approach new possibilities from new angles, which gives them unique perspectives other personality types may struggle to grasp.
+INTPs also love to approach new possibilities from new angles, which gives them unique perspectives others may struggle to grasp.

 INTPs often enjoy being placed in situations involving solving puzzles, riddles, or games.
 In this environment, INTPs can thrive and showcase their natural talent to others.
 While this skill certainly is impressive, being analytical and good at problem-solving is a trait that usually comes naturally for them, and as such, INTPs may give little thought to it.

-Logicians love unusual approaches to solutions and creative ideas.
+Architects love unusual approaches to solutions and creative ideas.
 They like to solve problems in clever and unique ways, successfully thinking outside the box.
-INTPs prefer to think deeply about a theory behind the idea rather than simply accepting the way it is.
-Understanding and explaining difficult concepts and how they can be improved is second nature to Logicians.
+INTPs prefer to contemplate the theory behind the idea rather than simply accepting the way it is.
+Understanding and explaining complex ideas and how they can be improved is second nature to Architects.

 Most INTPs are naturally highly creative and can apply this skill to many situations.
 While they're often misclassified as logical and analytical, they also have a great imagination and creative drive.
 INTPs love spending time alone to recharge and explore the many possibilities within their minds.
 Their inner world is often incredibly vast and filled with exciting new ideas and thoughts they want to bring to life.

 While many INTPs are often viewed as outwardly rigid, private, withdrawn, and introverted, this is not necessarily the case when they're interested in a challenging, or intriguing topic.
-If you involve a Logician in a conversation or discussion that piques their interest, they'll be able to become incredibly vivid and entertaining.
+If you involve a Architect in a conversation or discussion that they are interested in, they'll be able to become incredibly vivid and entertaining.
 INTPs are also more likely to use their wit and humor around people they trust.
 They also love to bounce ideas off their companions.

 Another great aspect of INTPs is their aspect of being blunt when needed.
 They generally hate beating around the bush, and when they have something to say, they believe telling the truth is better than avoiding it, even at the expense of a potential disagreement.

-INTPs can be fun to be around in the right company, especially in a smaller group.
+INTPs often make great guests, especially in a smaller group.
+However, they can struggle with people they don’t know.
 Most INTPs don't like overly large gatherings with loud music and lots of strangers, preferring quality conversations and good company over excess.
-In this situation, INTPs can be very enthusiastic, passionate, and keen to express their playfulness and creative sense of humor.
+In this situation, INTPs can be very enthusiastic, passionate, and playful with a creative humour.

 Many INTPs often get frustrated with professions like teaching and tend to bottle up their discomfort, which isn't great for either party.
 INTPs tend to think everyone has the same problem-solving and analytical abilities as they do, rather than understand their individual strengths.
 This lack of adaptability is something INTPs need to work on to improve their interpersonal relationships.

-Logicians are often classified as unemotional or insensitive, especially in times of conflict.
-For an INTP, emotions are void from problem-solving or understanding core reasons behind issues, so these feelings are often dismissed.
+Architects are often classified as unemotional or insensitive, especially in times of conflict.
+With INTPs, emotions are void from problem-solving or understanding core reasons behind issues, so these feelings are often dismissed.
 This might be offensive for those from a "feeling" type personality, resulting in emotional distancing or an ending of a relationship.

-Logicians can also prioritize knowledge and the pursuit of education over the emotional needs of others.
-It's easy for them to get caught up in their own needs and ideas, and this focus on logic with neglect of personal considerations can be highly offensive to their loved ones.
+Architects can also prioritize knowledge and the pursuit of education over other people and their emotions.
+It's easy for them to become absorbed in their own needs and ideas, and this focus on logic while neglecting others can be highly offensive to their loved ones.

 INTPs usually have a small circle of trusted close friends over large friendship groups.
 However, discussions with these friends usually don't result in the INTP overly expressing themselves and their emotions.
 For an INTP, their own inner thought processes can be so demanding that they are often lost in them, even in company.
 When others notice, this can lead to conflict.

-While Logicians are intelligent and analytical, many of them often live in fear of criticism and failure.
-INTPs looking to discover a new concept frequently worry that they have overlooked a vital aspect of their theory or idea.
-This can result in extreme indecisiveness, procrastination, and the INTP will be self-conscious about wasting time and energy.
+While Architects are intelligent and analytical, they are often afraid of criticism and failure.
+INTPs looking to discover a new concept frequently worry that they have overlooked an important problem with their theory or idea.
+This can result in extreme indecisiveness, procrastination, and self-consciousness about wasting resources.

 INTPs are considered one of the more dreamy, thoughtful, and imaginative personality types, with a strong interest in scientific discovery.
 A typical INTP is incredibly innovative, intelligent, logical, and insightful, and loves to uncover complex puzzles.

 Most INTPs have a wide range of hobbies and like exploring various new things as they have an interest in so many different subjects.
-For an INTP, learning and growing are important, and they always want to try out things that improve their education and experience.
-INTPs can also find themselves becoming bored quickly, so they need hobbies and interests that can challenge them intellectually.
+Learning and growing are important to INTPs, and they always want to try out things that improve their education and experience.
+INTPs can also find themselves becoming bored quickly, so they need activities that can challenge them intellectually.
 Don't be surprised if an INTP bounces from one hobby to the next, as they'll want to learn as much as possible.

 - Learning languages